andreioprisor/furniture_scraper/README.md

 The solution I found was to build a set of negative labels dataset containing 40% furniture related text and 60% english text from ecommercee businesses and websites.

-To acomplish this, I crawled furniture blogs, mainly because they provide furniture related text that doesn't contain real products and some more random ecommerce websites generated with copilot.(22392 samples for blogs and 36659 for the rest)
+To accomplish this, I crawled furniture blogs, mainly because they provide furniture related text that doesn't contain real products and some more random ecommerce websites generated with copilot.(22392 samples for blogs and 36659 for the rest)
 Training data is available for download at the links section below.

 Here are the metrics of the model: